-While the GMA does not specifically require [Plan 2015-Horizon 2040](#) to include a Economic Resource

-Lands Sub-Element, it does require attention be given to the following related goals:
+While the GMA does not specifically require Horizon 2040 to include an Economic Resource Lands Sub-Element, it does require attention be given to the following related goals:

-- GMA Goal (2) Reduce Sprawl. -Reduce the inappropriate conversion of undeveloped land into sprawling, low-density development. - GMA Goal (6) Property Rights -Property shall not be taken for public use without just compensation having been made.
-The property rights of landowners shall be protected from arbitrary and discriminatory actions. - GMA Goal (8) Natural Resource Industries. -Maintain and enhance natural resourcebased industries, including productive timber, agricultural, and mining industries.
-Encourage the conservation of productive forest areas and productive agricultural lands, and discourage incompatible uses. - GMA Goal (9) Open Space and Recreation. -Encourage the retention of open space and development of recreational opportunities, conserve fish and wildlife habitat, increase access to natural resource lands, and discourage incompatible uses.
+- (2) (Reduce Sprawl.
+Reduce the inappropriate conversion of undeveloped land into sprawling, low density development. - (6) Property Rights.
+Property shall not be taken for public use without just compensation having been made.
+The property rights of landowners shall be protected from arbitrary and discriminatory actions. - (8) Natural Resource Industries.
+Maintain and enhance natural resource based industries, including productive timber, agricultural, and mining industries.
+Encourage the conservation of productive forest areas and productive agricultural lands, and discourage incompatible uses. - (9) Open Space and Recreation.
+Encourage the retention of open space and development of recreational opportunities, conserve fish and wildlife habitat, increase access to natural resource lands, and discourage incompatible uses.

-To meet these goals, Plan 2015Horizon 2040 must designate and protect Yakima County's agricultural, forest and mineral areas of long-term commercial significance.
+To meet these goals, Horizon 2040 must designate and protect Yakima County's agricultural, forest and mineral areas of long-term commercial significance.
 This excludes commercially significant lands already characterized by, or needed for, urban growth.
 (RCW 36.70A.170(1)).

-Plan 2015Horizon 2040's definition of resource lands is guided by the "Minimum Guidelines to Classify Agriculture, Forest, Mineral Lands and Critical Areas" (hereafter called Minimum Guidelines) established by the state Department of Community, Trade and Economic Development (WAC 365-190).
+Horizon 2040's definition of resource lands is guided by the "Minimum Guidelines to Classify Agriculture, Forest, Mineral Lands and Critical Areas" (hereafter called Minimum Guidelines) established by the state Department of Community, Trade and Economic Development (WAC 365-190).
 Each resource area is defined, below, according to the Minimum Guidelines.